Buchner accounts for 5 TDs, Notre Dame wins Gator Bowl 45-38

-The highest-scoring game in Gator Bowl history was filled with big plays and memorable moments.
-But Buchner delivered the knockout blow when he found tight end Mitchell Evans wide open for a 16-yard touchdown on a third-and-7 play with 1:38 remaining.
+The back-and-forth game was filled with big plays and memorable moments.
+Buchner delivered the knockout blow when he found tight end Mitchell Evans wide open for a 16-yard touchdown on a third-and-7 play with 1:38 remaining.

+“The game we played was great.
+We won the game, and I couldn’t be happier,” Buchner said.
+“But for me, personally, I didn’t play to the standard I wanted to play.
+I think I accounted for two extra touchdowns they didn’t want me to account for.
+That’s not the standard I hold myself to.”

-Buchner, who regained the starting job after Drew Pyne entered the transfer portal following the regular-season finale, threw for 274 yards and three touchdowns.
-He also ran for 61 yards and two scores.
+Buchner, who regained the starting job after Drew Pyne entered the transfer portal following the regular-season finale, threw for 274 yards.
+He also ran for 61 more.
+He had a 75-yard TD pass to Logan Diggs and a 44-yarder to Braden Lenzy — both one-play drives.

 But his three interceptions nearly proved too much to overcome.